farfalk/farfalk/README.md

 ### Hi there!

-I'm a Freelancer information Engineer, and I love to make 🧑 and 🤖 have fun together!
+I'm a freelancer Information Engineer, and I love to make 🧑 and 🤖 have fun together!
 He/him, from Italy.

 Trying to open-source everything I develop!
 Not much at this point, but I will change that - in time.